English Heritage Membership - 20% off promo code

 Apethorpe Palace, Apethorpe

-Elizabeth I once owned the building, which she had inherited from Henry VIII.
+Elizabeth I once owned this historic house, which she had inherited from Henry VIII.
 For a period, Apethorpe was a royal palace lived in regularly by James I and Charles I. James I so loved Apethorpe that he personally contributed to its extension to make it more suitable for his ‘princely recreation’ and ‘commodious entertainment’, particularly for hunting in the nearby royal forest of Rockingham.
 A classic building to see.

 Eltham Palace and Gardens